Primitivity, Uniform Minimality and State Complexity of Boolean Operations: Main Results

 The power of Theorem \ref{thm:dissimilar} comes from the fact that several interesting classes of groups have the property that all non-trivial normal subgroups are transitive or primitive.
 The next corollary gives examples of when Theorem \ref{thm:dissimilar} can be applied.

-\bc Let $\cA$ and $\cA'$ be dissimilar permutation DFAs with $|Q|,|Q'| \ge 3$. \be \item Suppose $G$ and $G'$ are transitive. \be \item If $G$ (or $G'$) is a transitive simple group, then $\cA \times \cA'$ is accessible. \item If $G$ (or $G'$) is a primitive group, then $\cA \times \cA'$ is accessible. \ee \item Suppose $G$ and $G'$ are primitive. \be \item If $G$ (or $G'$) is a primitive simple group, then $\cA \times \cA'$ is uniformly boolean minimal. \item If $G$ is the symmetric or alternating group on the state set $Q$ of $\cA$ and $|Q| \ne 4$ (or similarly for $G'$ and $Q'$), then $\cA \times \cA'$ is uniformly boolean minimal. \item If $G$ (or $G'$) is a 2-transitive group that is not of affine type, then $\cA \times \cA'$ is uniformly boolean minimal. \ee \ee \ec Before proving this, we will explain what we mean by ``affine type''.
+\bc Let $\cA$ and $\cA'$ be dissimilar permutation DFAs with $|Q|,|Q'| \ge 3$. \be \item Suppose $G$ and $G'$ are transitive. \be \item If $G$ and $G'$ are transitive simple groups, then $\cA \times \cA'$ is accessible. \item If $G$ and $G'$ are primitive groups, then $\cA \times \cA'$ is accessible. \ee \item Suppose $G$ and $G'$ are primitive. \be \item If $G$ and $G'$ are primitive simple groups, then $\cA \times \cA'$ is uniformly Boolean minimal. \item If $G$ is $S_Q$ or $A_Q$, and $G'$ is $S_{Q'}$ or $A_{Q'}$, and we have $(|Q|,|Q'|) \not\in \{(3,4),(4,3),(4,4)\}$, then $\cA \times \cA'$ is uniformly Boolean minimal. \item If $G$ and $G'$ are 2-transitive groups which are not of affine type, then $\cA \times \cA'$ is uniformly Boolean minimal. \ee \ee \ec Before proving this, we will explain what we mean by ``affine type''.
 The notion of ``affine type'' comes from the O'Nan-Scott theorem~\cite[Theorem 4.1A]{DiMo96}, a structure theorem for primitive groups.
 The O'Nan-Scott theorem divides the primitive groups into different types based on their \e{socle}.
 The socle of a group $G$ is the subgroup generated by all the \e{minimal normal subgroups} of $G$, that is, the normal subgroups $N$ of $G$ for which there does not exist a non-trivial normal subgroup $N'$ of $G$ with $N' \subseteq N$.

 A group is \e{abelian} if its binary operation is commutative.
 A primitive group with an abelian socle is necessarily of \e{affine type}, which means it is a permutation group of degree $p^d$ for $p$ prime and $d \ge 1$, and is isomorphic to a subgroup of the \e{affine group} $AGL(d,p)$.
-This is a group of permutations of the $d$-dimensional vector space $\bF^d_p$, where $\bF_p$ is the finite field with $p$ elements; it consists of all maps of the form $\vec{v} \mapsto \alpha \vec{v} + \beta$, where $\vec{v} \in \bF^d_p$ and $\alpha,\beta \in \bF_p$.
-After this proof, we will show that there exist DFAs $\cA$ and $\cA'$ whose transition groups are 2-transitive groups of affine type, such that $\cA \times \cA'$ is not uniformly boolean minimal.
-Hence excluding 2-transitive groups of affine type is necessary.
+This is a group of permutations of the set $\bF^d_p$, where $\bF_p$ is the finite field with $p$ elements; it consists of all maps of the form $(\gamma_1,\dotsc,\gamma_d) \mapsto (\alpha \gamma_1 + \beta,\dotsc,\alpha \gamma_d + \beta)$, where $\alpha,\beta,\gamma_1,\dotsc,\gamma_d \in \bF_p$.
+After this proof, we will show that there exist DFAs $\cA$ and $\cA'$ whose transition groups are 2-transitive groups of affine type, such that $\cA \times \cA'$ is not uniformly Boolean minimal.
+Hence in the statement of Corollary \ref{cor:dissimilar} (\ref{cd:p2t}), excluding 2-transitive groups of affine type is necessary.
+We remark that $A_3$, $S_3$, $A_4$ and $S_4$ happen to be groups of affine type; we will see in the proof that this is not true for symmetric and alternating groups of larger degree.